Basic application to insert data into database

 Table Structure

-table has the following structure:
+The registration table has the following structure:

 CREATE TABLE registration.sql